Blotch3D/Blotch3D/README.md

 **Blotch3D User Manual**
 ========================

-*\[A* "\[TBD\]" *in the below text indicates that feature is not fully implemented or there is no example of it\]*
+*\[There are a few* "TBD"s *in the below text indicating that a feature is not fully implemented or there is no example of it\]*

 Introduction
 ------------

-Blotch3D is a layer on top of MonoGame that notably simplifies development of 3D applications and games, while retaining all the power of MonoGame.
+Blotch3D is a C\# library that vastly simplifies development of 3D applications and games.

 Examples are provided showing how with just a few lines of code you can...